saucelabs/real-device-api/README.md

 ## Getting Started

-For detailed usage examples and a step-by-step guide to interacting with the Sauce Labs Read Devices Access API v2, please see our [Integration Guide](INTEGRATION_GUIDE.md).
+For detailed usage examples and a step-by-step guide to interacting with the Sauce Labs Real Devices Access API v2, please see our [Integration Guide](INTEGRATION_GUIDE.md).

 ## Local Appium